sitegui/asyncProtocol/web/README.md

 # aP.Connection
 Represent a async-protocol connection.

-You never create this object directly, instead they are returned by `ap.wrapSocket`, given by the first argument of `"asyncConnection"` events and by `this` in calls callback.
+You never create this object directly, instead they are returned by `ap.connect` or referenced by `this` in calls callback.

 ## connection.call(name, [data, [callback, [timeout]]])
 Send a call to the other side.